Who We Are

 Ed and Tasha pride themselves on the fact that all of their 200 sled dogs are part of their family.
 Both Ed and Tasha have won numerous humanitarian awards in races for their outstanding dog care.
 Their dogs are well known not only for their excellent race history and pedigrees, but also for their outstanding personalities.
 All of their dogs are extremely well socialized and get to visit with hundreds of adults and children each year.

-Laura Neese joined Nature's Kennel in 2014 and is now a part of the Nature's Kennel family.
+Laura Neese joined Nature's Kennel in 2014.
 Laura grew up on a small family farm in Newark, OH and has always loved dogs.
 At age 14, she started a small sled dog kennel and began competing in 30 mile races in the Upper Peninsula.
-She graduated high school at 16 and started studying Veterinary Technology immediately.
 In 2015, she graduated from Penn Foster College with an associates degree in Veterinary Technology.
 Since then she has focused her time and energy on the incredibly talented Nature's Kennel race team.

 Laura has completed two 1,000 mile Yukon Quests and one Iditarod, including a 3rd place finish in the 2018 Yukon Quest.
 She has also competed in numerous mid-distance races across the lower 48 and Canada.
 Long distance racing is Laura's passion, and she loves experiencing the many challenges and incredible beauty that encompasses these races with her dog team.